What is Fear of Harm?

 - Disturbances of sleep are often severe.
 Children have difficulty falling asleep, staying asleep, and waking up.
 Sleep is often plagued with terrible night mares/night terrors.

-- Other characteristics include: Daily escalation of energy, Rapid shifting of mood, Poor self-esteem regulation, Poor frustration tolerance, Strong drives, Interest in gore and violence, Executive Function deficits, Hallucinations, Psychosis, Sensory sensitivity, Contamination sensitivity.
+- Other characteristics of FOH include: Daily escalation of energy, Rapid shifting of mood, Poor self-esteem regulation, Poor frustration tolerance, Strong drives, Strong interest in gore and violence, Executive Function deficits, Hallucinations, Psychosis, Sensory sensitivity, and Contamination sensitivity.

-- When not symptomatic, children with FOH are typically loving, bright children who express remorse over the things their behavior may cause and regret that they cannot better control their reactions, their thoughts and their lives.
+- While this condition can be very severe and life altering, when the symptoms are quiet, children with FOH are typically loving, insightful, bright children.
+They often feel terrible remorse that they cannot better control their reactions, their thoughts and their lives.

 Fear of Harm (FOH) is the name given to a severely impairing, life-long condition which includes both behavioral and physical symptoms.
-JBRF-sponsored investigators defined the illness by analyzing comprehensive symptom profiles of several thousand children who were diagnosed with bipolar disorder or considered to be at risk for the disorder due to strong family histories of illness.
+JBRF-sponsored investigators defined the illness by looking at the comprehensive symptom profiles of several thousand children who were diagnosed with bipolar disorder or considered to be at risk for the disorder due to strong family histories of illness.

-Investigators identified a heritable trait in this population of children.
-They called the trait fear-of-harm.
-Simply put, it is an obsessive fear that harm will come to self or others, or that they will somehow cause harm to self or others.
-Investigators then determined which of the symptoms and behaviors from those comprehensive profiles associated with the heritable trait.
-The list of associated symptoms and behaviors describe the syndrome which is now called the Fear of Harm (FOH) phenotype. (see How Was the Fear of Harm Trait Defined or click Fear of harm, a possible phenotype of pediatric bipolar disorder: A dimensional approach to diagnosis for genotyping psychiatric syndromes for the published article.)
+Because they were willing to look at this broad picture, rather than just the children’s manic or depressive symptoms, they were able to identify a heritable trait which they called fear-of-harm.
+Simply put, the child experiences obsessive fear that harm will come to him or herself or to others, or that they will somehow cause harm to themselves or to others.
+Investigators then went back into the data base of profiles and were able to determine which of the symptoms and behaviors associated with the trait.
+Together, these symptoms and behaviors describe the syndrome which is now called the Fear of Harm (FOH) phenotype. (see How Was the Fear of Harm Trait Defined or click Fear of harm, a possible phenotype of pediatric bipolar disorder: A dimensional approach to diagnosis for genotyping psychiatric syndromes for the published article.)

 Like bipolar disorder, FOH includes manic and depressive symptoms.
 However these are just two of the characteristics of a much broader syndrome.
 It also includes sleep disturbances, anxiety, aggression, temperature regulation problems, poor self-esteem regulation, psychosis, cravings, attention and more.
 Please click here to see a more detailed list of the symptoms which describe the illness.